Kiddip/Kiddip/README.md

 - 👋 Hi, I’m Luca Fuertes
-- 🌱 I’m in my first year of studying computer science at university.
-- 📫 You can reach me through this email: 22lucaf@nist.ac.th
+- 📫 You can reach me through this email: lucafuertes04@gmail.com